R3dJ4y55/Naive-ticket-machine-Programming-1/README.md

 28. The main difference is the contents of the body. *getPrice()* is a simple return statement.
 While *printTicket* prints several lines and updates the values of 2 variables.

-29. No. They are *void*.
+29. No. They are of the *void* return type.
 Additionally, they purpose does not require them to return any values.

 ``` java
 // Q31